-In addition, WWP has a dedicated Community Partnerships team that engages and amplifies the network of support for warriors and their families through relationships and investments in similarly focused organizations, including issuance of monetary grants (see Note 9).
+WWP understands that the needs of wounded warriors and their families cannot be met by one organization.
+WWP has a dedicated Community Partnerships team that engages and amplifies the network of support for warriors and their families through relationships and investments in innovative, similarly focused not-for-profit organizations, including issuance of monetary grants (see Note 9).